laminas/laminas-http/doc/book/zend.http.client.advanced.md

 ));
 ```

-`Zend\Http\Client` also provides a convenience method for setting request headers, `setHeaders`.
+`Laminas\Http\Client` also provides a convenience method for setting request headers, `setHeaders`.
 This method will create a new header container, add the specified headers and then store the new
-header container in it's `Zend\Http\Request` object.
+header container in it's `Laminas\Http\Request` object.
 As a consequence, any pre-existing headers will
 be erased.

 **Setting Multiple Custom Request Headers**